soloproyectos-js/jquery.sp-require/README.md

 # $.spRequire

-A jQuery plugin to load 'async' libraries.
-This plugin can load JavaScript libraries asynchronously.
-Each library is composed by a list of CSS and JavaScript files defined in a configuration object.
+A jQuery plugin to load JavaScript libraries when they are needed.
+Unlike other similar plugins, this plugin considers the loading of CSS files by default.

 See the `demo` folder for complete examples.

 ## Installation

-Install the [bower](https://github.com/bower/bower) package manager and then execute the following command:
+Install [bower](https://github.com/bower/bower) and execute the following command:
 ```bash
 $ bower install jquery.sp-require
 ```

-The above command downloads the whole repository.
-The distribution files are always under the `dist` folder.
+Distribution files are under the `dist` folder.

 ## Basic usage